kean/articles/2021-02-13-xcframeworks-caveats.markdown

 - Xcode doesn't generate `.swiftinterface` for Swift packages, even linked dynamically as frameworks
 - Without library evolution, an XCFramework can't reference symbols from a framework built from a source Swift package

-It looks like we are almost there.
-For the sake of the experiment, I even tried combining different source-compatible versions of `Pulse.xcframework` and `PulseUI.xcframework` in a test app and it worked perfectly.
-I'm not entirely sure what's stopping Xcode from realizing that a binary dependency has a source dependency and compiling a source dependency with library evolution support enabled.
+But it looks like we are almost there with the tooling.
+For the sake of the experiment, I even tried combining different source-compatible versions of `Pulse.xcframework` and `PulseUI.xcframework` built at different times in the test app and it worked perfectly.
+I'm not entirely sure what's stopping Xcode from realizing that a binary dependency has a source dependency and compiling the source dependency with library evolution support enabled.

 ## Final Solution